manwar/theweeklychallenge/content/blog/perl-weekly-challenge-213.md

 <br>

-Well done `Team PWC`, you bounced back after the not so well contributions the week before.
-We crossed the magic figure once again last week.
+Well done `Team PWC` and thank you for your support and encouragements.
+We are just one behind the magic figure.
+I am pretty sure we would get past soon with some late submissions.

 | | | | |
 | :---: | :---: | :---: | :---: |